haveno-dex/haveno-docs/docs/the-project/payment_methods/Amazon_eGift_card.md

 #### 1. Disambiguation

-Amazon eGift cards are bought on the Amazon website using your account and sent electronically to the recipient. **Not** the paper vouchers that contain a visible code and that you can buy at shops for cash.
+Amazon eGift cards are bought on the Amazon website using your account and sent electronically to the recipient.

+!!! tip
+    **Not the paper vouchers** that contain a visible code and that you can buy at shops for cash.<br>
     We understand the latter are more private because there is no name attached to the payment, but they also come with risks, namely:

       - no payment proof: the seller can claim the code was already spent on receipt, and neither the buyer nor the arbitrator have any means to ascertain either way
       - illicit origin: code vouchers could be obtained through scams, and the recipient account could get the balance erased as a result, and his Amazon account banned

     For these reasons, Haveno only allows for eGift cards.

 #### 2. Regional Availability